raoufmaklouf/WhatKey/README.md

 python3 /home/yourfolder/whatkey.py  $1
 }
 ```
-After that save the file and  enter this command
+After that save the file and type this command
 ```
 source .bashrc
 ```